firefly-iii/docs/docs/docs/data-importer/how-to-use/fine-tune-import.md

 ### Amount (credit / debit column)

 Some banks split the amount in two columns.
 One for debits, one for credits.
 Use this column type for either field.

+### Bank specific credit/debit indicator

+Some banks use a column with a magic letter or word to indicate if the transaction is an expense or income.
+The data importer has a role for such columns, and [most letters are recognized](https://github.com/firefly-iii/data-importer/blob/main/app/Services/CSV/Converter/BankDebitCredit.php#L51).

 ### Bill